Wang-Lin-boop/Ouroboros/README.md

 ## 💗 Motivation

-Artificial neural networks have rapidly advanced representation learning and generative modeling in molecular pharmaceutics.
-However, a gap persists between the representation learning and molecular generation, hindering the application of AI and deep-learning techniques in drug discovery.
-We introduce Ouroboros, a unified framework that seamlessly integrates representation learning with molecular generation and therefore **allows efficient chemical space exploration through pre-trained molecular encodings**.
+Ouroboros is an unified framework that seamlessly integrates representation learning with molecular generation and therefore **allows efficient chemical space exploration through pre-trained molecular encodings**.
 By reframing the directed chemical evolution as a process of encoding space compression and decompression, the strategy overcomes the challenges associated with iterative molecular optimization, enabling optimal molecular optimization directly within the encoding space.

 ## 💡 Highlight